Netcracker/KubeMarine/documentation/Troubleshooting.md

 Failed to start OpenSSH server daemon.
 ```

-**Root cause**: Since OpenSSL is updated by default when deploying a cluster with KubeMarine, a version incompatibility problem arises.
-OpenSSH was compiled with OpenSSL version 3.0.0 (30000070), and after the update version 3.2.0 (30200010) is installed.
+**Root cause**: Since OpenSSL is updated by default when deploying a cluster with KubeMarine, the version incompatibility problem arises.
+OpenSSH was compiled with OpenSSL version 3.0.0 (30000070) and the update version 3.2.0 (30200010) is installed after that.
 Probably, OpenSSL does not provide backward compatibility.

-**Solution**: Add upgrade section for OpenSSH server in `cluster.yaml`
+**Solution**: Add the upgrade section for OpenSSH server in the **cluster.yaml** file.

 ```yaml
 services: